Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 - Amendments to court rules

-- New practice directions for people bringing and defending divorce claims
+- Practice directions for people bringing and defending divorce claims

-- The implementation of a new online digital divorce service
+- The implementation of an online digital divorce service

 As well as identifying changes that need to be made to the divorce system, the proposed changes need to be consulted on (this is the stage the government is currently at) and tested before they are introduced for everyone.